 Learn about the different types of care and services for your loved one, including in one’s own home, in the home of a family member, or in a residential setting such as assisted living or nursing home, and how to plan and implement quality care.
-Purchase an extensive guide by the National Consumer Voice for Quality Long-Term Care.

 CMS has a “one-stop shop” site with comparative information on many types of health and long-term care, including doctors, clinicians, hospitals, nursing homes including rehabilitation services, home health services, hospice care, inpatient rehabilitation facilities, long-term care hospitals, and dialysis facilities.
 Search by service, state, and other parameters.

 The New York Long-Term Care Community Coalition (LTCCC) has compiled a state-by-state report of information on nursing home staffing, five-star ratings, special focus facilities, ombudsman programs, and more.
 The resource is searchable and can be filtered for geographical area, high-to-low rankings, and other categories to assist in honing your search.

 The New York Long-Term Care Community Coalition (LTCCC) has published a report detailing the federal and state requirements for training of Certified Nursing Assistants (CNAs) and providing comparisons between the two for each state.